gentleBits/vcopy/README.md

 - VS Code 1.70.0 or higher

+## Website
+A simple informational website is included in the `website/` folder.
+Open `website/index.html` in your browser to view it locally.

 ## Contributing

 Found a bug or have a feature request?
 Please open an issue on the repository.